wliang463/wliang463.github.io/index.md

 ### Automated Pattern Recognition Algorithm for Lunar Gravity Data

 The traditional way of identifying meteor impact sites (craters) is to count them by hand.
-I designed, implemented, and optimized an algorithm that identifies crater patterns in lunar gravity maps, enabling an over 50% increase in the efficiency of data analysis.
+I designed, implemented, and optimized an algorithm using A/B testing that automatically identifies craters in lunar gravity maps, enabling an over 50% increase in the efficiency of data analysis.

 <img src="/images/topo_comp_csfd_demo2.png" style="width: 99%" />